 Event planners may manage one event at a time or be in the planning stages of multiple events simultaneously.
 Some events, such as annual conferences, take more than a year of planning, so event planners must stay organized over the long haul.

 Organizational tools for event planners abound, from software that tracks registration to templates for forms and spreadsheets.
-An event planning checklist that is customized for each event is one of the most valuable event planning tools regardless of your natural organizational ability.
+An event-planning checklist that is customized for each project is one of the most valuable tools you can have, regardless of your natural organizational ability.